makszimilien/ESP32-Soil-Moisture-Sensor/README.md

 # ESP32-Soil-Moisture-Sensor
-ESPHome external component for an ESP32 soil moisture sensor.
-Enables Home Assistant integration with real-time monitoring.
+This ESPHome external component is specially designed for converting a Hydrofoil Controller board to a Soil Moisture Sensor.
+It enables Home Assistant integration with real-time monitoring.